ENC0025 Developmental Writing II And

 |Special Requirements:||The 15-hour service learning component is mandated by the State of Florida.
 A student cannot earn a passing grade in this course without completing the 15-hour requirement.|

 |Program Learning Outcomes:||

 |Course Learning Outcomes:||

-1. Students will identify current and historical trends, issues, and individuals who have influenced school curricula and the development of the school system in the United States.
-2. Students will research and discuss characteristics of effective schools.
-3. Students will compare and contrast various governance structures, and will be able to identify the laws and crucial court cases that influence education practices and programs.
-4. Students will assess the relationships between key educational philosophies and the development of educational practices in the United States.
-5. Students will review and recognize the economic issues that affect schools including sources of funding, funding formulas, school choice initiatives, tuition tax credit, and vouchers.
-6. Students will research and discuss the legal and civil rights and responsibilities of students and teachers.
-7. Students will examine and discuss the attributes and ethical standards of a professional educator.
-8. Students will describe the responses that schools use in addressing social issues that affect the learner in today's society.
-9. Students will describe how multiculturalism impacts schools and learners.
-10. Students will research and identify career options in education.
+Students will be able to: 1. identify current and historical trends, issues, and individuals who have influenced school curricula and the development of the school system in the United States; 2. research and discuss characteristics of effective schools; 3. compare and contrast various governance structures, and will be able to identify the laws and crucial court cases that influence education practices and programs; 4. assess the relationships between key educational philosophies and the development of educational practices in the United States; 5. review and recognize the economic issues that affect schools including sources of funding, funding formulas, school choice initiatives, tuition tax credit, and vouchers; 6. research and discuss the legal and civil rights and responsibilities of students and teachers; 7. examine and discuss the attributes and ethical standards of a professional educator; 8. describe the responses that schools use in addressing social issues that affect the learner in today's society; 9. describe the impact of multiculturalism on schools and learners; and 10. research and identify career options in education.

 |Methods of Evaluation:||

 Student evaluation of the stated learning outcomes and performance objectives is the responsibility of the instructor, within the polices of the college and the department.
 Detailed explanation is included in the expanded syllabus developed by the instructor for each section being taught.